-The rationale should include a discussion of the proposed topics of your colloquium and some of the central works on your booklist.
-For more information about the content of the rationale, please see the “Policies and Procedures for the Undergraduate Colloquium” booklet.
+The Rationale should include a discussion of the proposed topics of your Colloquium and some of the central works on your List of Works.
+For more information about the content of the Rationale, please see the Rationale web page.

-In making the booklist, your focus should be on the overall concepts, issues, problems, or topics that unify the list, rather than simply choosing books to fulfill the distribution requirement.
-Please attach your rationale and booklist below as a single document.
+Please attach your Rationale and List of Works below as a single document.
 Make sure your name is included in the title of the document.
-Please indicate if you are submitting a revised rationale and / or booklist.
+Please indicate if you are submitting a revised Rationale and / or List of Works.